Pat Principe: Career

+Personal life

+Principe is married to his wife Joanne and the married couple has 2 children and five grandchildren.

 Awards and recognition

 At his college, where he started his first broadcast job, he was named Sportscaster of the Year in his Senior Year.
 At WGAL, he was nominated nine times for the Mid-Atlantic Regional Emmy Awards.
 Principe also received several Associated Press awards for sports coverage, sportscasts, and Football Friday.
 He was honored in Florida by the Penn State Peach Bowl for covering Penn State for 33 seasons.